-The employment contract is a fundamental element in the relationship between the employee and the employer.
+The employment contract is a fundamental part of the relationship between the employee and the employer.

-The rules attached to it can vary according to the status of the worker: blue-collar worker, employee, salesman, domestic worker, student, ... or according to the division of work (full-time or part-time) or the duration of the contract (permanent or fixed-term contract).
+The rules attached to it can vary according to the status of the worker: blue-collar worker, employee, salesman, domestic worker, student, ... or according to the working regime (full-time or part-time) or the duration of the contract (permanent or fixed-term contract).

 The Belgian law on employment contracts sets out the rules for four different categories: